-If your child is absent for two (2) consecutive days without notification, has a pattern of irregular attendance, or stops attending school/center, contact will be made by telephone, cell phone, email, text, or home visit in person by a Head Start staff member to discuss the absences and offer assistance and/or resources to ensure that any attendance challenges are addressed.
-If your child does not return to school/center, then the program will place your child back on the wait list and consider your child's spot vacant.
+If your child is absent for two (2) consecutive days without notification, has a pattern of irregular attendance, or stops attending school/center, contact will be made by telephone, cell phone, email, text, or an in person home visit will be completed by a Head Start staff member to discuss the absences and offer assistance and/or resources to ensure that any attendance challenges are addressed.
+If your child does not return to school/center or maintain regular attendance, then the program may place your child back on the waitlist and consider your child's spot vacant.